-I am an Assistant Professor of Marketing at the University of Leeds, UK.
+I am an Associate Professor of Marketing at the University of Leeds, UK.
 I have a PhD in Marketing from Nanyang Technological University, Singapore.
 Prior to the PhD, I worked in the banking and FMCG industries in India.

 I teach the introductory marketing module in the MSc Management program and Advanced Quantitative Methods to doctoral students.